jiachengmin2025/climate_driven_mortality_risks/README.md

 ### Section 5: Mortality projections under RCP scenarios
 - The code for **Section 5** of the manuscript can be found `Code/Main_paper/Section_5_Mortality_projection`
 - We first process the future UTCI data under RCP2.6 and RCP8.5.
-- Use the following code to process the future UTCI data.
+- Use the following code to initialize and process the future UTCI data.
 ```shell
 Rscript -e "render('Code/Main_paper/Section_5_Mortality_projection/00_RCP_future_input_processing.Rmd')"
 ```